Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 To have seen something is to have missed seeing something else

-Left around 12:15, but can’t guarantee everything was seen; if not for hunger, spending two to three hours inside would not be a problem.
+We left around 12:15, but can’t guarantee we saw everything; if not for hunger, spending two to three hours inside would not be an issue.

 HARBS Azabudai Hill Store

-Right after visiting teamLab, there is a HARBS nearby.
-Let’s have a fruit mille crepe cake to settle our stomach.
+After visiting teamLab, there is a HARBS right outside.
+Let’s have a fruit mille crepe cake to fill our stomach a bit.

-Signature Fruit Mille Crepes (Mille Crepes/ミルクレープ) 1 slice ¥1,050 + minimum one drink order.
+Signature Fruit Mille Crepes (Mille Crepes/ミルクレープ) 1 slice ¥1,050 + minimum order of one drink.

 13:20 Tokyo Tower

-Visited before and went up (please refer to the previous travelogue) , this time we just passed by and took some photos.
+Visited last time and went up (please refer to the previous travelogue) , this time just passed by to take photos.

 Take the train to Harajuku.